Siyammahdi/nest-mart/README.md

 ## 📈 Development Status
 This project is under **active development**.
 New features, enhancements, and bug fixes are being implemented regularly.
 Stay tuned for updates as we continue to build and improve Nest Mart & Grocery.

-## 🤝 Contributing
-Contributions are welcome!
-Feel free to fork this repository, make changes, and submit pull requests.
-If you find any bugs or have feature requests, please open an issue.

 ---